 A tag consists of a key name and an associated value.
 By assigning tags to your resources, you can do the following:

 - Administrative grouping and discovery - Attach tags to resources to aid in organization and search.
 For example, you could search for all resources with the key name Project and the value MyImportantProject.
 Or search for all resources with the key name Cost Center and the value 41200.

-- AWS always interprets the tag
+- Amazon Web Services always interprets the tag

 Value as a single string.
 If you need to store an array, you can store comma-separated values in the string.
 However, you must interpret the value in your code.

-For more information about tagging, see Tagging IAM Identities
+For more information about tagging, see Tagging IAM identities

 in the IAM User Guide